-Pediatric Patients: An open-label, single-arm, multicenter, pharmacokinetic study with a 3-week evaluation period and fixed 3step up-titration using BRIVIACT oral solution was conducted in 59 pediatric patients 4 years to less than 16 years of age.
+Pediatric Patients (2 months to less than 16 years): An open-label, single-arm, multicenter, pharmacokinetic study with a 3-week evaluation period and fixed 3-step up-titration using BRIVIACT oral solution was conducted in 99 pediatric patients 2 months to less than 16 years of age.
 In those patients, plasma concentrations were shown to be dose-proportional.
+The pediatric pharmacokinetic profile for BRIVIACT was determined in a population pharmacokinetic analysis using sparse plasma concentration data obtained in three open-label studies in 255 adult and pediatric patients with epilepsy 2 months to 22 years of age that received intravenous, oral solution, or oral tablet formulations.

-A weight-based dosing regimen is necessary to achieve brivaracetam exposures in pediatric patients 4 years to less than 16 years of age that are similar to those observed in adults treated at effective doses of BRIVIACT [see Dosage and Administration (2.2)].
-The estimated plasma clearance was 1.61 L/h; 2.18 L/h; 3.19 L/h for pediatric patients weighing 20 kg, 30 kg, and 50 kg, respectively.
+A weight-based dosing regimen is necessary to achieve brivaracetam exposures in pediatric patients 1 month to less than 16 years of age that are similar to those observed in adults treated at effective doses of BRIVIACT [see Dosage and Administration (2.2)].
+The estimated plasma clearance was 1.09 L/h, 1.81 L/h, and 3.11 L/h for pediatric patients weighing 11 kg, 20 kg, and 50 kg, respectively.
 In comparison, plasma clearance was estimated at 3.58 L/h in adult patients (70 kg body weight).

-Geriatric Population: In a study in elderly subjects (65 to 79 years old; creatinine clearance 53 to 98 mL/min/1.73 m) receiving BRIVIACT 200 mg twice daily (2 times the highest recommended dosage), the plasma half-life of brivaracetam was 7.9 hours and 9.3 hours in the 65 to 75 and >75 years groups, respectively.
+Geriatric Population: In a study in elderly subjects (65 to 79 years old; creatinine clearance 53 to 98 mL/min/1.73 m2) receiving BRIVIACT 200 mg twice daily (2 times the highest recommended dosage), the plasma half-life of brivaracetam was 7.9 hours and 9.3 hours in the 65 to 75 and >75 years groups, respectively.
 The steady-state plasma clearance of brivaracetam was slightly lower (0.76 mL/min/kg) than in young healthy controls (0.83 mL/min/kg).